 An analysis of the structure and function of human skeletal, muscular, nervous and endocrine systems as well as the role of receptor-ligand interactions and introductory histology.
-Emphasis will be given to the homeostatic relationship between systems.
+Emphasis will be given to the homeostatic relationships between systems.
 Four hours of lab per week will be devoted to hands-on experience with required cat dissection as well as computer analysis of muscle physiology.
 Tissue slides, models and skeletons will be utilized.
-Lab is required for credit.
-(Formerly BIO 210) (F,W) LS
+Lab is required for credit. {formerly BIO 210}(F,W) LS

-BIOL& 242 Human A & P 2

-Prerequisite: A minimum grade of 2.0 in BIOL& 241 or equivalent
+BIOL& 242 Human A & P 2 5 (33/44) PREREQUISITE(S): A minimum grade of 2.0 in BIOL& 241 or equivalent

 The second quarter of a two-quarter sequence.
 Includes the structure, function and pathology of the cardiovascular, lymphatic, respiratory, digestive, urinary and reproductive systems.
 Emphasis will be given to the homeostatic relationships between systems.
-Four hours of lab per week will be devoted to human autopsy slides, required hands-on experience with cat and organ dissection, experimental procedures in cardiovascular function , and computer analysis of renal function.
-Lab is required for credit.
-(Formerly BIO 211) (W,S) LS
+Four hours of lab per week will be devoted to human autopsy slides, required hands-on experience with cat and organ dissection, and experimental procedures in cardiovascular function, and computer analysis of renal function.
+Lab is required for credit. {formerly BIO 211} (W,S) LS